shravan-padakanti/hadoop-101/Week-1.md

 High level complete scripting language for MapReduce programming.
 Also Pig-scripts can be integrated into Java, etc.

 ### Hive:
-Datawarehouse software which facilitates querying and managing large datasets residing in distributed storage using a SQL like language called Hive-Query-Language.
+Datawarehouse software which facilitates querying and managing large datasets residing in distributed storage using a SQL like language called Hive-QL.

 ### Oozie:
 Workflow scheduler system that manages Apache Hadoop Jobs.
+THe oozie workflow jobs are Directed Acyclic Graphs.
+Can be recurrent triggered by frequency or data availibility (called coordinator jobs)

+### Zookeeper:
+Coordinates the Apache "zoo".
+Provides centralized services for maintaining, configuration information, distributed synchronization to the applications.

+### Flume:
+Distributed and reliable service for collecting, aggregating and moving large amounts of data.

+## Hadoop Ecosystem Not So Major Components

+### Impala: